Blaine Robison, M.A.

 "Unless those days had been cut short, no life would have been saved; but for the sake of the elect those days will be cut short."

 Many who do not accept the posttribulation interpretation assume that the word "elect" (Grk. eklektos, "chosen," "selected") mentioned in Matthew 24:22 must have a different functional meaning than other words used for members of the Body of Messiah and is used in the narrow sense of referring to the nation of Israel or a remnant of Messianic Jews.
 The term "elect" or "chosen" is used consistently in the Tanakh to refer to Israel.
-The Jews are God's chosen people (Deut.
-7:6), so it is natural to assume that the "elect" who live at the time of the great tribulation might be a different group than the believers who are resurrected in 1 Thessalonians 4:15ff.
+The Jews are God's chosen people (Deut 7:6), so it is natural to assume that the "elect" mentioned by Yeshua who live at the time of the great tribulation might be a different group than the believers mentioned by Paul who are resurrected (1Th 4:15-17).

 In usage outside the apostolic narratives, the word "elect" included Gentile believers.
 The apostle Paul established the important theological truth that the designation of "elect" was not the exclusive property of ethnic Jews, because "they are not all Israel who are descended from Israel" (Rom 9:6).
 The elect are all whom the Father has called to salvation and who have responded in trusting faithfulness (Rom 9:24-25; 10:11).
 Thus, Gentiles who had not previously enjoyed the "chosen" status could now attain it by virtue of being grafted into the Jewish root (Rom 11:17).
 In addition, the apostles used the term "elect" as a standard greeting in letters to the churches, all of which were mixed congregations of Jews and Gentiles (Rom 8:33; Col 3:12; 2Tim 2:10; Titus 1:1; 1Pet 1:1; 2:9; 2Jn 1:1).